RaheelAhmed0/CucumberBDD/README.md

 in this project, I used Cucumber to create
 1. 'Scenario' for clicking on a few links,
-2. 'Scenario' with parameterized objecst,
+2. 'Scenario' with parameterized objects,
 3. 'Scenario Outline' for multiple test runs,
 4. And use of '|' (pipe symbol) to create data table.